score-json/json/TSF/trustable/assertions/TA-Fixes.md

 * Could there be whole categories of bugs/vulnerabilities still undiscovered?

-    Answer:  There could be a mislabelling of issues, but it is unlikely that there are bugs or vulnerabilities not labelled as bug.
+    Answer:  There could be a mislabelling of issues, but it is unlikely that there are bugs or vulnerabilities not labelled as bug, instead it is likely that perceived issues due to a misunderstanding of how the library works are labelled as bug.

 * How effective is our triage/prioritisation?

-    Answer:  UNKNOWN
+    Answer: ?????
+Since it is not intended to fix the library within S-CORE, but instead leave the development to the original nlohmann/json, there is no need to have a triage or prioritisation.

 * How many components have never been updated?